Cussa/alura-kafka-formation/README.md

 - Different from Java, the Kafka-DotNet only deliver one message per time.
 So, there is no implementation of the Max Poll Records.
 [See more](https://github.com/confluentinc/confluent-kafka-dotnet/issues/1451).

+### Kafka: Idempotência e garantias - Class 1

+- As the C# has a different approach patter for organizing the code, I didn't follow the proposed solution.

+---

 # Formação Kafka - Alura Cursos

 Esta é uma implementação em C# da [Formação Kafka](https://cursos.alura.com.br/formacao-kafka) da [@alura-cursos](https://github.com/alura-cursos)